tamirdavid/benchmark/README.md

 This plugin can be used to compare your Artifactory instance behaviour before and after a change like a version upgrade or a configuration change.

+## CLI Configuration

+### Configuring Artifactory
+1. Add a new server using,

+    ```
+    jf c add
+    ```
+2. Add the Artifactory URL and authentication details.

+### Configure credentials without using jf c
+1. Documentation will soon explain how to utilize the url, password, and username flags to send credentials to the benchmark plugin.

 ## Installation with JFrog CLI
 Installing the latest version: